Michelle Yeoh: Personal life

-Yeoh was married to Hong Kong entrepreneur Dickson Poon, owner of businesses such as Harvey Nichols and Charles Jourdan, from 1988 to 1992.
-In 1998, Yeoh was engaged to Alan Heldman, an American cardiologist.
-In 2004, she started dating Jean Todt, then the general manager and CEO of Scuderia Ferrari and later the president of the FIA.
-She lives in Geneva, Switzerland, with Todt.
+Yeoh was married to Hong Kong entrepreneur Dickson Poon, known for his ownership of businesses such as Harvey Nichols and Charles Jourdan, from 1988 to 1992.
+From 1998 to 2000, Yeoh dated and was eventually engaged to Alan Heldman, an American cardiologist.

+In 2004, she began dating Jean Todt, then the general manager and CEO of Scuderia Ferrari and later the president of the FIA.
+They became engaged on 26 July 2004.
+As of 2019, she lives in Geneva, Switzerland, with Todt.
+In an Instagram post, former Scuderia Ferrari driver Felipe Massa said that Yeoh and Todt were married on 27 July 2023 in Geneva.